grantwinney/blog/content/posts/creating-music-with-sonic-pi-on-raspberry-pi/index.md

 slug: creating-music-with-sonic-pi-on-raspberry-pi
 summary: After watching Scott Fradkin live-code Sonic Pi for an hour at a conference, it inspired me to make a little music of my own.
 tags:
   - raspberry-pi
   - sonic-pi
-- coding
 title: Creating Music with Sonic Pi on a Raspberry Pi
 aliases:
   - /creating-music-with-sonic-pi-on-the-raspberry-pi
 ---
 Back in May, at the [Stir Trek conference](http://stirtrek.com/) in Columbus OH, I got to watch Scott Fradkin live-code using Sonic Pi for nearly an hour, not only explaining what it was capable of, but showing it too.